 WEEKLY WRITING CHALLENGE : FIT TO WRITE

 It all began when I was in college.
 Yes, I always had this fascination for everything perfect.
-And so I guess the eating disorder was predictable, when I left home for higher studies in a different city.
-It started during my examination time, when in an effort to squeeze some extra time for more studies, I cut down on my eating trips to the mess and on my sleep time.
+And so I guess the eating disorder was predictable when I left home for higher studies in a different city.
+It started during my examination time when in an effort to squeeze some extra time for more studies, I cut down on my eating trips to the mess and on my sleep time.
 It was just a naive desire to give my best.
-And viola!
+And voila!
 Not only did I top the University but also lost a lot of weight.

-Before, I could realize, I was exercising for hours, counting every single calorie in food, arguing endlessly with my parents and isolating myself completely from the outside world.
+Before I could realize it, I was exercising for hours, counting every single calorie in food, arguing endlessly with my parents and isolating myself completely from the outside world.
 In my effort to be that ‘perfect girl’, I exposed myself to the worst physical, mental and emotional torture.
-I denied myself food when I was hungry, ran fastest on the treadmill, when I needed rest and isolated myself from my family and close friends, when I needed love.
+I denied myself food when I was hungry, ran fastest on the treadmill, when I needed rest and isolated myself from my family and close friends when I needed love.

 For the first time, after such a long span, I ate.
 I ate well.
-I ate to my heart’s content and I ate all my favorite foods.
-Tears came down my eyes, when I relished my favorite choco-chip ice-cream once again.
+I ate to my heart’s content and I ate all my favourite foods.
+Tears came down my eyes when I relished my favourite choco-chip ice cream once again.
 I realized, what all I had been missing in life.
 The dog-bite incident was like a blessing in disguise.
 Of course, the change and recovery didn’t happen overnight.
 There were incidents of relapsing and recovering.

-Gradually, I learned to dissociate my self worth from an ideal figure.
+And gradually, I learned to dissociate my self worth from an ideal figure.
 I realized my friends value me for my core and not my perfect body.
-I discovered, I am more than my appearance.
+I discovered I am more than my appearance.
 This is as much journey of discovery as of recovery.
 Today, I am free from anorexia.
 I feel free, healthy and fit to write my story.
-I do strive for perfection, but I strive for perfect health and not for perfect body.
+I do strive for perfection, but I strive for perfect health and not for the perfect body.